NEW! Recruitment open! "OLD and BOLD": Brain health and physical activity.

 The goal of this study is to gain knowledge that will help make recommendations for physical activity for adults to support their brain and cognitive health.
-Precisely, we will study how long-term levels and intensity of physical activity relate to physical fitness, brain health, and cognitive aging.
-We are now recruiting adults who are 60 or older and consider themselves: very fit, regularly engage in aerobic activities like running and/or biking, and can run a 10k in less than 1.5 hours.
+Precisely, we will study how physical activity relate to physical fitness, brain health, and cognitive aging.
+We are now recruiting adults who are 60 or older and are in good general health, have no neurological or mental disease, or heard disease.
 Interested?
 Please contact us here for more information.

 FAST: Fit and Active Seniors.
 Lifestyle intervention study.